 Note: this is a lengthy article and assumes some knowledge of SEO concepts.
-If you need a primer on SEO, the following post Search Engine Optimization Explained will be useful and should be read prior to diving into this post on local search engine optimization.
+If you need a primer on SEO, the post Search Engine Optimization Explained will be useful and should be read prior to diving into this post on local search engine optimization.

 For small businesses to dominate the competition and win the search engine war, they must focus on optimizing key website ranking factors such as site structure, page content, links, keywords and meta tags.
 Ignore these things and you risk getting lost in cyberspace!
 For this reason, there is a big rush for many SMBs to acquire an expert SEO consultant.

 A well-trained SEO expert will be able to identify the keywords that best describe the company and its products, then get them listed and ranked on the major search engines.
 When searching, people usually use keywords or phrases to find what they want.
 These keywords are important, especially for small businesses, to stay competitive.

 In the coming years, small businesses will need to be even more aggressive to compete in their market as the consumer turns to the Internet for shopping and small business sourcing.
 Thus, setting aside budget for SEO should be a high priority.
 Small businesses do not have the same capitalization as their larger competitors, but if the techniques for implementing a well-planned local SEO campaign are adopted, success will be easier to achieve.
 Since the Internet presents a level playing field for both large and small companies the best solution for a local business to compete and win against their larger rival is to be visible on Google.
 Forbes wrote a great article on 7 reasons that small businesses should care about local SEO.

 SEO success starts with a focus on the major ranking factors